tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/building-deploying/docker.md

-# Docker, Kubernetes & AWS notes
+# Docker, Kubernetes notes

 ## Terminologies

 Container vs Virtual Machines

 - Virtual Machines (VMs):
-  - Hardware virtualization
+  * Hardware virtualization
-  - `Hypervisor` is a software, firmware, or hardware that creates and manages virtual machines by pooling and allocating resources from a single physical machine to multiple guest operating systems.
+  * `Hypervisor` is a software, firmware, or hardware that creates and manages virtual machines by pooling and allocating resources from a single physical machine to multiple guest operating systems.
 CPU, RAM, storage, network, cards
 - Container (docker):
   - Operating-System-level virtualization
   - Process isolation

 image = container package

+Docker and Kubernetes provides **horizontal scaling**.

+- Vertical scaling involves increasing the resources of a single server instance.
+  * Adding more power to one machine.
+- Horizontal scaling involves distributing the workload across multiple, often identical, lower-powered servers or instances.
+  * Adding more machines to the cluster.
+- AWS EC2 (Elastic Compute Cloud) fully offers both kinds of scaling: vertical scaling (scaling up) and horizontal scaling (scaling out).

 ## Docker

 `docker ps -a`